The Chinese engineer who mined an American life on Minnesota’s Iron Range

 By 1900, Pan’s Christian family had moved to Shanghai from Beijing.
 He was almost 6.
 That was fortunate, because in the north the Boxer Rebellion, an anti-foreigner uprising, would claim the life of several of Pan’s relatives.

 On Jun.
-28, 1900, his grandfather Chen Ta-Yung, a Chinese Christian who had become a prominent Methodist minister, was suddenly beheaded in a village square for refusing to worship idols.
-Chen’s wife and two youngest children were forced to watch and then were executed themselves.
+28, 1900, warlords beheaded Pan’s grandfather, Chen Ta-Yung, a Chinese Christian and prominent Methodist minister, in a village square after he refused to worship idols.
+They forced Chen’s wife and two youngest children to watch before executing them as well.

-With the help of foreign powers the Boxer Rebellion was put down.
+Foreign powers helped put down the Boxer Rebellion.
 However, just a year or two later, Pan’s father Dr. C.C.
-Pan, would die from an infection after suffering a puncture wound while treating a patient.
-His mother Mary would raise her four children on her own.
+Pan, died from an infection after suffering a puncture wound while treating a patient.
+His mother Mary then raised her four children on her own.

 Later, the Xinhai Revolution in 1911 ended 2,000 years of imperial rule in China and established the Chinese Republic.
 The Pan family was part of a relatively wealthy, progressive, well-connected Christian minority in China.
 Accordingly, Mary encouraged elite American educations for her children.